awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eks-nodegroup.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `InstanceTypes`  <a name="cfn-eks-nodegroup-instancetypes"></a>
 Specify the instance types for a node group\.
-If you specify a GPU instance type, be sure to specify `AL2_x86_64_GPU` with the `amiType` parameter\.
+If you specify a GPU instance type, make sure to also specify an applicable GPU AMI type with the `amiType` parameter\.
 If you specify `launchTemplate`, then you can specify zero or one instance type in your launch template *or* you can specify 0\-20 instance types for `instanceTypes`\.
 If however, you specify an instance type in your launch template *and* specify any `instanceTypes`, the node group deployment will fail\.
 If you don't specify an instance type in a launch template or for `instanceTypes`, then `t3.medium` is used, by default\.
 If you specify `Spot` for `capacityType`, then we recommend specifying multiple values for `instanceTypes`\.
 For more information, see [Managed node group capacity types](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html#managed-node-group-capacity-types) and [Launch template support](https://docs.aws.amazon.com/eks/latest/userguide/launch-templates.html) in the *Amazon EKS User Guide*\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Labels`  <a name="cfn-eks-nodegroup-labels"></a>
-The Kubernetes labels to be applied to the nodes in the node group when they are created\.
+The Kubernetes labels applied to the nodes in the node group\.
+Only labels that are applied with the Amazon EKS API are shown here\.
+There may be other Kubernetes labels applied to the nodes in this group\.
 *Required*: No
-*Type*: Json
+*Type*: Map of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `LaunchTemplate`  <a name="cfn-eks-nodegroup-launchtemplate"></a>